flipt-io/flipt-client-sdks/README.md

 1. PHP

 Want to see a client in a language we don't support?
 [Open an issue](https://github.com/flipt-io/flipt-client-sdks/issues/new?assignees=&labels=new-language&projects=&template=new_language.yml) and let us know!

+Documentation for each client can be found in the README of each client's directory.

 ## Installation